Muqadasa-Sherani/Automatic-Course-Planner/README.md

 Note:
 - There is a pseudocode pdf file in the repository.
 - we used GUI to take information from the students.

+Important Note:
+We ran our code on different IDE’s and some of them could not take up the correct path of the csv files.
+If you encounter any problem running main.py, write cd python_files in terminal and run the code again.
+This should solve the problem.